What Does This Vaccine Help Prevent?

 - Tetanus—causes painful muscle tightening all over the body including the jaw (known as lockjaw)

-- Pertussis (whooping cough)—causes bad coughing spells that makes breathing, eating and drinking hard to do especially for infants and young children
+- Pertussis (whooping cough)—causes bad coughing spells that make breathing, eating, and drinking hard to do especially for infants and young children

-All of these infections have the ability to cause serious illnesses and deaths.
+All of these infections can lead to serious illnesses and deaths.

 What Is the DTaP Vaccine?